We all want to flow with life and live in harmony.

 - If our drawers and closets are very messy, it is time to take responsibility and start organizing them

-Having said all these, please be aware that being free of clutter doesn’t mean to be extremely clean and tidy at all times.
+Having said all this, please be aware that being free of clutter doesn’t mean being extremely clean and tidy at all times.
 It means not accumulating stuff that will affect our subconscious.

 So let’s go on and enjoy our lives as free people who are free of clutter.